soft-eng-practicum/ChemQuizGen/README.md

 1. Install the edition of Node.js appropriate to your device from [this archive link](https://nodejs.org/dist/v8.11.4/).
 If you have a more recent version of Node.js installed already, it may be worth reverting to the 8.11.4 version to ensure compatibility.
 2. In the root directory `/ChemQuizGen/` run the terminal command `npm link`.
 (If you receive an error, ensure `package-lock.json` does not previously exist.)
+3. Additionally, run the command `npm i -g @angular/cli@6.2.1` to install the Angular CLI for command-line usage.
-3. Going forward, you will be able to use the command `ng serve` to start up a live development server of this web application on your computer at http://localhost:4200/.
+4. Going forward, you will be able to use the command `ng serve` to start up a live development server of this web application on your computer at http://localhost:4200/.

 **GitHub Pages**